ilg-physics-ucsb/physics6-manual/6BL/MathLab/MathLab.md

 ## 5. PLOT 2

 :::Exercise
 In the data table you created earlier, add two more columns.
-These should be for the logarithm of each of your two variables.
+These should be for the logarithm (base 10) of each of your two variables.
 Fill in the table with the appropriate values.
 :::Note
 **Note: If you use a computer to calculate the logarithms, in many cases, the &ldquo;LOG&rdquo; function is either the natural logarithm (ln) or log base 2 by default.
 If you are using Excel or Google sheets, you will want to use the LOG10 function, not the LOG function.**